Nanoman91/django-video-gallery/README.rst

 =====

 django-gallery is a pluggable Django application.
-It requires Django ≥ 1.8 and Pillow.
+It requires Django ≥ 1.8 and Pillow and pytz.
 It works with any version of Python supported by Django.

 Architecture
 ------------